Services Digital Learning

 The Online Learning Consortium (OLC) is the leading professional organization devoted to advancing quality online learning by providing professional development, instruction, best practice publications and guidance to educators, online learning professionals and organizations around the world.
 OLC is a key factor in the transformation of the e-Education field.
 Through conferences, quality learning opportunities, and tools for individual and institutional success, OLC has been a part of this swift growth.

-The real value of belonging to OLC is being part of a global community.
-UND’s membership in OLC means all faculty, staff, and students belong to a community of hundreds of institutions and corporations in over 14 countries dedicated to the advancement of best practices in online learning.
+The real value of OLC is being part of a global community.
+Through OLC's organization UND faculty staff and students join hundreds of institutions and corporations in over 14 countries dedicated to the advancement of best practices in online learning.
 Services available include; faculty training, leadership development, and access to subject matter experts (SMEs).
 Individuals can benefit from recognized leader affiliation, training by industry experts, networking with community and colleagues, access to scholarly information, and professional development.

 Create a User Account: To create a user account, go to the Online Learning Consortium website, http://onlinelearningconsortium.org/ click on LOGIN and select CREATE A NEW ACCOUNT.
 Be sure to select University of North Dakota as your affiliation.
-Check out the workshops, webinars, journals, and conferences available to you as a member.
+Check out the workshops, webinars, journals, and conferences available to you.

 UND Open Educational Resources